 Complying with the federal WARN Act, a layoff or shutdown notification law, and its state counterparts is more than just crunching numbers.
 In a recent Bloomberg Law article, McDermott Will & Emery’s Kate De La Cruz examines five “alarms” companies should consider to ensure compliance.
-Access the article.

 While the Occupational Safety and Health Administration (OSHA) has not released specific standards covering COVID-19, Michelle Strowhiro, a partner in the Los Angeles office of McDermott Will & Emery, is quoted in a recent ABA Journal article saying that employers could face risks under Occupational Safety and Health Act’s general duty clause if they don’t take steps to protect their workplace and ensure it is not exposed to individuals who may have contracted the virus.
-Access the full article.

 The COVID-19 pandemic has put unprecedented strain on organizations of all sizes across all industries.
 The uncertainty of the “new normal” is leading some employers to consider extreme, and often unnecessary, new policies in anticipation of the eventual return to work.
 To properly navigate the complexities of these novel COVID-19 employment issues, you need innovative but practical solutions.

 Private equity firms risk potential liability for Worker Adjustment and Retraining Notification Act violations.
 Case examples demonstrate the need for proactive activity management, including observing corporate formalities, establishing and filling the director and officer positions of all entities, permitting the operating company management to make the decisions regarding employment terminations and plant closings, and clearly communicating and documenting these activities, to help avoid or quickly exit litigation.
-Click here to read the full article.